AleksaHeler/PixelGameEngine-Template-Project/README.md

 This is my template for One Lone Coder's [Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine).
 It's a nice platform for creating interactive games or applications in C++.

+It's a basic project structure, using CMake to generate Makefile which is then used by make to build the executable.

 ## Installation

 ### Compiler